imsaurabhh/java_assignment/README.md

 2. Set up the MySQL database:
 - Create a MySQL database with the name `customers`
 - Update the database connection properties in the application.properties file located in the customer_CRUD folder.
 Set the correct values for spring.datasource.url, spring.datasource.username, and spring.datasource.password
+- add a login id and password in database to log in
+- without it you wont be able to run the app functions

 3. Build and run the Spring Boot backend:
 - Open a terminal and navigate to the customer_CRUD folder